skoonin/slackr-archiver/README.md

 ### Future updates:
 + Allow message to be specified on the command line
 + Allow number of recent messages parsed to be specified on command line
-+ Create a way to not reset notified channels activity for 30 days after it's been done.